bluemeat0724/init_llm_service/README.md

 # init_llm_service
-tool to run kinds of llm service for later research
+tool to start kinds of langchain llm obj for later research